 Stakeholders EMPLOYEES 53% of the workforce is women.
-51% of the workforce is employees under 30 or over 50 y 2,217 employees with disabilities (8.82% increase compar More than 900,000 hours of internal training (in equality crime prevention and data protection).
-With regard to contract types, 62% of the staff has permised and the staff has permise CUSTOMERS Customer Satisfaction Index (CSI): 8.00.
+51% of the workforce is employees under 30 or over 50 y 2,217 employees with disabilities (8.82% increase compared to compare than 900,000 hours of internal training (in equality crime prevention and data protection).
+With regard to contract types, 62% of the staff has permissing the staff of the staff has permissing to contract types.
+CUSTOMERS Customer Satisfaction Index (CSI): 8.00.
 Participation in 141 professional/business associations.
 682,235 euros in professional/business membership fees 25 new services designed.
 SUPPLIERS 99.73% of our suppliers are local.
 81% of our suppliers sign our environmental performance 74% of our suppliers sign our social performance and hu 802 supplier evaluations were carried out.
 COMMUNITY More than 309 million euros in tax payments.
 More than 319 million euros in social security payments.
 Contribution of 828,978 euros to social programs.
 Over 447 social initiatives in partnership with 351 organization.
 ENVIRONMENT In 2021, almost all the core staff, 2,248 individuals, were Environmental expenses and investment of 2,717,776 euro 82% (3,005,770 KWh) of the total electricity consumed b 11% reduction in 2021 of tons of CO2 eq. emitted.
 SHAREHOLDER Annual accounts that include sustainability indexes.
 Satisfactory approval of the annual accounts.
 At the Gen manent contracts and 68% works full-time.